stevedonovan/gentle-intro/src/2-structs-enums-lifetimes.md

     }
 ```
 (Try that with `&self` - structs will not let go of their data without a fight!)

+Note that after `v.to_tuple()` is called, then `v` has moved and is no longer
+available.

+To summarize:
+  -  no `self` argument: you can associate functions with structs, like the `new` "constructor".
+  - `&self` argument: can use the values of the struct, but not change them
+  - `&mut self` argument: can modify the values
+  - `self` argument: will consume the value, which will move.

 If you try to do a debug dump of a `Person`, you will get an informative error: